-.
-Any resident's wishing to dispense his or her own medication will require the signed agreement of the Care Manager following a medication risk assessment which will include taking the advice of the residents G.P and any other relevant health or social care professional.
+Any resident's wishing to dispense his or her own medication will require the signed agreement of the Care Manager following a medication risk assessment which will include taking the advice of the residents GP and any other relevant health or social care professional.
 The assessment will also seek the views of family members and or the appointed person.
 This assessment will review the individual's capacity to take and look after the medicine safely ensuring their own and other resident's safety and well being.
 The emphasis will be to preserve independence wherever possible and safe to do so.

 Resident's who purchase over the counter medication must inform the Person in Charge that they have such medicine to ensure they are safe to take this medication and that the medication is being securely cared for.
+The home may dispense over the counter medications (Homely Remedies) with GP consent for a short period of time.
 Family and responsible persons must also immediately inform the Person in Charge if they have purchased medication on behalf of a resident before they give the medication to the resident.
 Residents can be provided with a secure facility for their medication.